cvc5/cvc5/INSTALL.rst

 cvc5 makes uses of a number of tools and libraries.
 Some of these are required while others are only used with certain configuration options.
 If ``--auto-download`` is given, cvc5 can automatically download and build most libraries that are not already installed on your system.
+If your libraries are installed in a non-standard location, you can use ``--dep-path`` to define an additional search path for all dependencies.
 Versions given are minimum versions; more recent versions should be compatible.

 - `GNU C and C++ (gcc and g++) <https://gcc.gnu.org>`_ or `Clang <https://clang.llvm.org>`_ (reasonably recent versions)